 The connector body keeper, phase/neutral/ground connector bodies, phase/ neutral/ground busbar retainers, and phase/neutral/ground blade holder were eliminated in the solution phase since they had a minimal effect on the overall analysis results.
 Components of the coupling joint contributing to the flow of heat and electricity namely M-shaped phase busbars, M-shaped neutral busbar, M-shaped ground busbar, insulators, housing, housing couplers, and phase blades were included in the model for analysis.
 Air between various components was simulated by elements using thermal properties of air.

-Our Team of Engineers performs analysis and troubleshooting services for industries including petrochemical, manufacturing, and energy.
+Our Team of Engineers performs (thermal, stress & vibration) finite element analysis for clients in industries including electrical, manufacturing, and energy.

 Give us a call to discuss your engineering challenges.